emilianoyoung/ai/_posts/_archive/2020-01-04-6-ways-that-chinese-tech-is-ahead-of-the-rest-of-the-world.md

 ---
 category: news
 title: "6 ways that Chinese tech is ahead of the rest of the world"
-excerpt: "It’s the home of Huawei, Alibaba, Baidu, Tencent and Xaomi, and it’s home to massive investments in AI, 5G, self-driving cars, robotics, electric vehicles and even missions to Mars.
-Here are just a few ways that an increasingly high-tech China is ..."
+excerpt: "Your smartphone comes from China, a country where ‘phone commerce’ via a messaging app is commonplace.
+It’s the home of Huawei, Alibaba, Baidu, Tencent and Xaomi, and it’s home to massive investments in AI, 5G, self-driving cars, robotics, electric vehicles and even missions to Mars.
+Here are just a few ways that an increasingly high ..."
 publishedDateTime: 2020-01-04T12:00:00Z
 sourceUrl: https://www.techradar.com/sg/news/6-ways-that-chinese-tech-is-ahead-of-the-rest-of-the-world
 ampUrl: https://www.techradar.com/sg/amp/news/6-ways-that-chinese-tech-is-ahead-of-the-rest-of-the-world